 Hurdle 2: Attendees having difficulty using your hybrid event platform

 No matter how clear you make it, there’s always going to be an online attendee or two who struggles to access your event platform, or who finds it hard to use.
-After all, every virtual attendee will be accessing your event from a different location and, of course, using their own technology.
+After all, every virtual attendee will be accessing your event from a different location and, of course, using their own technology and internet.

 Solution: Walk them through it

 - Consider who your audience is.
 Take some time to consider how confident your audience will be using the latest technology.
 Although it's hard to know for sure, factors such as your audience's average age and typical occupation could be good indicators.
 Then, bear this in mind throughout the planning of the virtual elements of your hybrid event.
 For example, a conference for IT specialists could utilise more advanced technology than a charity AGM.
 Our introduction to virtual event design has more.

 - Provide clear joining instructions.
 Make sure that you provide regular communication ahead of time, letting your online audience know what they have to do in order to access the event.
 This could include setting up an account before the big day arrives.